MetOffice/cmip6-dreq-interface/djq/doc/Python-interface.md

 * `debug_level(l=None)` will get or set the default debug-noise level, with the fallback being `0`.
 Currently it only matters whether is is zero or more than zero.

-These functions set and get the default values used by `process_request`.
-All the default values are thread-local.

-Finally, `invalidate_dq_cache()` will obliterate any cached DREQs that have been loaded.
-This will save some memory, and might be useful if for some reason you think that the wrong version of the DREQ has been loaded for some reason.
-The first subsequent calls to `process_request` will reload the DREQ.

 ### Switching back ends
 (This section is preliminary.)